Gravitational waves from Population III binary black holes are consistent with LIGO/Virgo O3a data for the chirp mass larger than $\sim 20M_{\odot}$: Analysis

 \subsection{Results from population synthesis of Pop III binaries}

-To calculate the number of events from the population synthesis simulations, we need the observable distance for each binary.
-Here, we treat only nonspinning equal mass binaries to calculate the maximum observable redshift $z_{\rm max}$ for the LIGO O3a-Livingston (O3a-L) by using the inspiral--merger--ringdown waveform shown in~\cite{Nakamura:2016hna,2021arXiv210106402N} (see also \cite{Kinugawa2021massgap} for the O3a-L sensitivity curve).
-Although SNR (Signal-to-Noise Ratio) also depends on the mass ratio, we confirm for the O3a-L sensitivity that the difference is at most $\sim 20\%$ for binaries with $\Mc=5$--$70\msun$ located at $z \leq 0.8$ in the case of $1/3 \leq q \leq 1$.
-For a BBH with fixed chirp mass and redshift, the SNR difference is related to the difference in the luminosity distance directly.
-This difference is much smaller than errors ($\sim 300\%$) in the LIGO/Virgo estimation of luminosity distances~\citep{2020arXiv201014527A}.
-The maximum observable redshift $z_{\rm max}$ for BBHs with various $\Mc$ by setting the average SNR $=8$ for O3a-L can be expressed by a fitting function as
+To calculate the number of events from the population synthesis simulations, we need the observable distance {(redshift)} for each binary.
+Here, we treat only nonspinning equal-mass binaries to calculate the maximum observable redshift $z_{\rm max}$ for the LIGO O3a-Livingston (O3a-L) by using the inspiral--merger--ringdown waveform shown in~\cite{Nakamura:2016hna,2021arXiv210106402N} (see also \cite{Kinugawa2021massgap} for the O3a-L sensitivity curve).

+{For simplicity, we calculate the sky and polarization averaged SNR (Signal-to-Noise Ratio), and treat the chirp mass and redshift (where the luminosity distance, $D_L$ is a function of $z$) as the parameters of the waveform.
+Although SNR also depends on the mass ratio, we confirm for the O3a-L sensitivity that the difference is at most $\sim 20\%$ in the estimation of luminosity distance for binaries with redshifted chirp mass $(1+z)\Mc=5$--$126\msun$ in the case of $1/3 \leq q \leq 1$.
+This means that we consider $\Mc=5$--$70\msun$ at $z \leq 0.8$.
+For a BBH with a redshifted chirp mass, the SNR difference is related to the difference in the luminosity distance directly, i.e., $D_L \propto 1/{\rm SNR}$.
+This difference due to the assumption of equal-mass binaries is much smaller than errors ($\sim 300\%$) in the LIGO/Virgo estimation of luminosity distances~\citep{2020arXiv201014527A}.
+In the above assumption, the maximum observable redshift $z_{\rm max}$ for BBHs with various $\Mc$ by setting the averaged SNR $=8$ for O3a-L is obtained as Figure~\ref{fig:Mc_z}} and can be expressed by a fitting function as

+{Note that when we apply the fitting functions shown in Figure~\ref{fig:Mc_masses} to evaluate the maximum observable redshift, the error in the maximum redshift due to the equal-mass assumption is only $\sim 3\%$.}

 We simulate $10^6$ Pop III binary evolutions using the binary population synthesis code~\citep{Kinugawa2014,Kinugawa2020}.
 In this Letter, $10$--$100\msun$ Pop III stellar evolutions are discussed because of the following two reasons.
 First, the typical mass of Pop III stars is considered to be several tens solar mass~\citep[e.g.][]{Hosokawa_2011,Hirano_2014,Susa_2014,Tarumi2020}.
 Second, the observed BH masses with mass $\lesssim 80\msun$, can be explained by Pop III stars with initial mass $<100\msun$~\citep{Kinugawa2020}.